 “My favorite aspect of styling vintage looks such as this is the process,” says Kopitz.
 “Roller sets, wet sets, pin curls, smoothing brushes, and backcombing are no longer used daily, but I think they are the most fun.”

 Kopitz says to keep in mind that this vintage roll updo takes a bit of time, curl setting, hairspray, and lots of backcombing.

 “Don’t be afraid of big hair,” she adds.
 “That’s what this look is all about, those big and voluminous victory rolls!
 Anyone with shoulder-length hair or longer can rock this fun retro style.”

 Old Hollywood Glam

-She goes on to explain, “once the waves are put in, generously spray it with hairspray and more texture spray, then grab your paddle brush and brush out the curls until they resemble smooth, loose waves.
+Once the waves are put in, generously spray it with hairspray and more texture spray, then grab your paddle brush and brush out the curls until they resemble smooth, loose waves.
 The next step will be teasing.
 Take a horseshoe section starting from temple to temple and tease away, making sure the top layer remains smooth.
-Don’t forget to tease the bang area, too!”
+Don’t forget to tease the bang area, too!